Riimu/Kit-PathJoin/README.md

 # Path joiner and normalizer #

-This library provides a simple way to join file system paths together while completely ignoring the fact that different file systems use different directory separators.
-In addition to that, this library also resolves any parent and current directory references in the path (i.e. '..' and '.'), which creates cleaner file paths.

-This library can also be used to normalize file system paths in addition to joining them, as passing a single argument will simple return that path in a normalized form.
+PathJoin is a PHP library for joining file systems paths and resolving parent `..` and current `.` directory references.
+In order to support both Windows and Unix platforms, the library treats both forward `/` and backward `\` slashes as directory separators.

+This library makes it easier to join file system paths, since you can ignore the fact that different directory separators exist.
+Joining paths together is also easier, because you don't have to remember if paths are followed by a directory separator or not.

+In some cases this library can also provide additional security, since only the first path can denote an absolute path and by resolving parent directory references, it's easier to tell if you're about to access allowed paths.

 The API documentation, which can be generated using Apigen, can be read online
 at: http://kit.riimu.net/api/pathjoin/